Re-define perfection based on your ideals rather than those dictated by society~April

 But that wasn’t enough.
 I tried to get my husband to confirm that I had baked them ‘perfectly’ many times before, by prompting him to tell everyone how good they were.

-Because on a subconscious level I don’t want to be labeled poorly.
+Because on a subconscious level I don’t want to be labeled a bad baker or cook.
 I don’t want anyone peering into “the kitchen window of my soul” and seeing anything but perfection.
 No one wants a mess, do you?

 The odds are, you can relate.

-Without a thought (and clearly forgetting my promise to myself to live life unfiltered) I walked over to the trash intending to toss the cookies and start over.
+Without a thought (and clearly forgetting my promise to myself to live life unfiltered) I walked over to the trash intending to toss the cookies, and start over.
 And that’s when it hit me that I had fallen off the wagon.
 I wanted my guests to believe that I don’t make mistakes.

-While I am a good cook, I didn’t get that way without blowing some recipes.
+While I am a good cook, I didn’t get to that place without botching recipes.
 And as you can see, I still have my bad days in the kitchen.
 So did our mother’s and grandmother’s.
-That’s why generational recipes are so good–someone has already worked the kinks out for us.
+That’s why generational recipes are so good–someone has already worked out the kinks for us.

 Instead of starting over I plated the cookies, served vanilla ice cream and told everyone they could eat them or move on.